AdobeDocs/experience-manager-core-components.en/help/using/container.md

 ## Sample Component Output {#sample-component-output}

-To experience the Download Component as well as see examples of its configuration options as well as HTML and JSON output, visit the [Component Library](http://opensource.adobe.com/aem-core-wcm-components/library/download.html).
+To experience the Container Component as well as see examples of its configuration options as well as HTML and JSON output, visit the [Component Library](http://opensource.adobe.com/aem-core-wcm-components/library/container.html).

 ## Technical Details {#technical-details}

-The latest technical documentation about the Download Component [can be found on GitHub](https://github.com/adobe/aem-core-wcm-components/tree/master/content/src/content/jcr_root/apps/core/wcm/components/download/v1/download).
+The latest technical documentation about the Download Component [can be found on GitHub](https://github.com/adobe/aem-core-wcm-components/tree/master/content/src/content/jcr_root/apps/core/wcm/components/container/v1/container).

 Further details about developing Core Components can be found in the [Core Components developer documentation](developing.md).

 ## Configure Dialog {#configure-dialog}

-The configure dialog allows the content author to define the download item and how it will behave and appear for a visitor to the page.
+The configure dialog allows the content author to define the container item and how it will behave and appear for a visitor to the page.

 ![](assets/screen-shot-2019-06-17-09.49.14.png)